 Camino de Santiago is generally safe.
-It is rare for anyone to be truly alone for more than a few minutes while staying on the route.
+It is rare for anyone to be alone for more than a few minutes while staying on the route.
 Coming from Saint-Jean-Pied-de-Port, most pilgrims would meet people and make friends along the way.

 Some days, I had to wake up early if I wanted to pass the 50km per day mark.
 This meant using a flashlight.
 But even so, the route was calm and uneventful.
-This is even why solo women walkers are seen so often on the route.
+This is why solo women walkers are seen so often on the route.
 Read how safe is the Camino.

 Where can I sleep on the Camino de Santiago?

 A good guidebook should offer accommodation information.
 Accommodation is available for all tastes and budgets.
 I love how you can just sleep in a clean hostel for 10 euros per night.
 Hotels and even campsites are available along the route.
 However, even if these locations are listed in a guidebook, it is still advisable to call in advance to check for vacancies during the summer.

 Being vegan in a country where you don’t speak the language is not easy.
 Most hikers should learn a few basic Spanish words for types of vegan food.
 Some of the local meals can even be made without meat.
 Others are simply delicious for vegans.
 For example, the paella de verduras is vegan.
 I would also recommend a few vegan protein bars to fuel the muscles as needed along the way.
 Read vegan on the Camino.

 Which is the best route for small groups?

 Everyone new to Camino de Santiago can start with Camino Frances.
 This is where most groups should head.
 Some of the quieter routes are preferred by solo pilgrims, and larger groups might disturb the entire spiritual experience for these solo pilgrims.
 Camino de Invierno is not recommended for groups as it is less traveled and highly contemplative for pilgrims.
 Read best Camino for one week.